 Initially David Lahey and his family lived in various stately homes in Yeronga, Indooroopilly and Toowong when they first relocated to Brisbane.
 However in 1912 David Lahey built a large house on the Corinda property, known as Wonga Wallen, no longer existent on the site.
 As the family and the business grew David had three other houses constructed around the Corinda mill property from 1919 to 1925.
 The last of these houses was 103 Martindale Street, and was built for Percival Lahey and his family.
-David Lahey purchased the parcel of land at the apex of the hill that sloped down to Oxley Creek.
-In 1924 he passed the titles on to Percival who subsequently built the substantial timber house.
-The house followed the 'Californian Bungalow' design, popular at the time and used the local timber milled on the site.
-Percival was first listed at the address in 1927.

 By the mid 1920s the Corinda mill had expanded with another mill constructed for the cutting of softwood, the original would be used exclusively for hard wood.
 The Lahey family at Corinda were aware of the importance of timber as a renewable resource and as such were committed to reserving a portion of their land for the planting of pine trees.
 As the 1920s drew to a close so too did the prosperity generated from the Corinda mill.
 In 1931 the mill went into receivership.
 However, by 1934 it was back in business, albeit operating at a smaller scale.
+The Lahey sawmill continued to work under the Lahey name until the 1950s when it was sold to Carricks.